Krish-006-19/mutual-funds/Readme.md

 - Helmet for security headers
 - CORS restricted to the deployed frontend origin
 - rate limiting on trade actions

 ---

-## Limitations to be aware of

-This documentation reflects the current codebase exactly.
-A few things are important for users of the API:
-- update profile requests should include a password field
-- the leaderboard currently sorts by remaining balance, not by portfolio profit
-- the `GET /` route returns the filtered fund list, not every fund in the source API
-- some Redis cache entries are manually invalidated while others rely on expiration or replacement

----

-## Suggested next steps

-If this project is being turned into a public-facing API or portfolio simulation product, the most useful improvements would be:
-- OpenAPI/Swagger specification
-- example request/response payloads for every endpoint
-- centralized validation middleware
-- stronger error schema consistency
-- pagination for trade history
-- transaction-level consistency for trade updates

----

 ## Final note